-We are sorry that we cannot give detailed fares information on this website, because the fares are set by the bus companies, and they can change at any time without notice.
+We're sorry that we cannot give detailed fares information.
+Fares are set by the bus companies, and they can change at any time without notice.
 Enquiries about fares for particular journeys should be made to the company that runs the service.

 Some companies' fares can be found online:

-Return tickets are available in most cases, and are usually cheaper than two single tickets.
+Return tickets are available in most cases, and are usually cheaper than 2 single tickets.

 However, they can generally only be used to come back on buses run by the same company.

 On journeys operated under contract to us valid day return tickets issued by any operator are accepted.

 Children's fares are usually half to 2 thirds of the adult fares up to the age of 16.
 They may be required to show their b_line 1 card which proves they are under 16.

 All young people living in Derbyshire are entitled to a b_line2 card which will give them 25% discount on adult fares. b_line 2 cards are valid from the age of 16 to the 19th birthday.

 Residents of England who qualify by age or with certain disabilities, are entitled to free travel at most times.

 To obtain this, an English National Concessionary Travel Scheme pass such as the Derbyshire Gold Card is required.